jbarbaro/RCourse/chapter2.md

 *** =instructions
-- Index the first five rows of column Sepal.Width using the `$` and bracket notation, assign it to a variable named index_one and print the new variable in the console
+- Index the first five rows of column Sepal.Width from iris using the `$` and bracket notation, assign it to a variable named index_one and print the new variable in the console
+- Index the column Petal.Width from iris using the column name using square bracket notation, assign it to a variable named index_two and print the new variable in the console
-- Return only the second column in column form, assign it to a variable named index_two and print the new variable in the console
+- Return only the second column from iris in column form, assign it to a variable named index_three and print the new variable in the console
+- Return only the second column from iris in column form, indexed on rows 1 to 5, assign it to a variable named index_four adn print the new variable in the console
-- Return all but the first two columns in iris, assign it to a variable named index_three and print the new variable in the console
+- Return all but the first two columns from iris, assign it to a variable named index_five and print the new variable in the console

 *** =hint
--

 *** =pre_exercise_code
 ```{r}